Houet/TOE/README.md

 *****************

-TOE is an application which published on twitter earthquakes from http://renass.unistra.fr/ using the Twitter API
+TOE is an application which publishes on twitter earthquakes from http://renass.unistra.fr/ using the Twitter API